 - assisting the public to ensure that personal information contained in UWA documents is accurate, complete, up to date and not misleading

 This right of access is subject to certain restrictions where there are matters of public or private concern which need to be protected.

 The Information Commissioner

-The Office of the Information Commissioner is established by the FOI Act.
-The Information Commissioner reports directly to Parliament and has responsibility for conducting independent reviews of decisions made by agencies under the FOI Act.
-Other functions of the Information Commissioner include:
+The WA Office of the Information Commissioner (OIC) is established by the FOI Act.
+The Information Commissioner reports directly to WA Parliament and has responsibility for conducting independent reviews of decisions made by agencies under the FOI Act.
+Other functions of the OIC include:

-- ensuring agencies are aware of their responsibilities under the FOI Act
+- ensuring that agencies are aware of their responsibilities under the FOI Act

 - ensuring that members of the public are aware of the FOI Act, and of their rights